CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/take_part/icassp2024_rules.md

 ## 1. Teams

-- Teams must have [pre-registered](registration) and nominated a contact person.
+- Teams must [pre-register](registration) and nominate a contact person.
-- Teams can be from one or more institutions.
+- Teams can be from one or more institution.

 ## 2. Transparency

+- Anonymous entries are allowed.
 - Teams must provide a technical document of up to 2 pages describing the system/model and any external data and pre-existing tools, software and models used.
 - We will publish all technical documents (anonymous or otherwise).
 - Teams are encouraged to make their code open source.
-- Anonymous entries are allowed.

 ## 3. What information can I use?

 ### 3.1.
 Training and development

 - There is no limit on the amount of training data that can be generated using our tools and the provided training data sets.
+- You may <b>not</b> use other datasets.
-- You may not use other datasets or start with models pretrained on private datasets.
+- You can only use pretrained models that have been developed with public databases such as the training split of MUSDB18-HQ.
+You must <b>not</b> start with models pretrained on private datasets.
 - Teams can also expand the training data through simple automated modifications.
 However, teams that do this must make a second submission using only the official audio files and signal generation tool.
 - All the audio or metadata can be used during training and development.
 - You must **not** use the evaluation data set for training or tuning the system.

 ### 3.2.
 Evaluation

-The only data that can be used to *enhance* the evaluation data are:
+The only data that can be used during evaluation are:

 - The listener characterisation (e.g. audiogram) to allow personalisation.
 - The target gains.